How long do MacBooks last?

 There are lots of ways to take care of your Mac and extend its lifespan.

-• If you notice your laptop running slow, consider upgrading its storage space or random-access memory (RAM).
+- Optimize your digital storage.
+Offload heavy files to a high-speed external SSD or utilizing cloud services like iCloud to free up internal drive space.
 For more information, read our guide to why your laptop is running slow—and how to fix it.

 When should I replace my MacBook?

 If you do decide it's time to get a new MacBook, make sure it's protected.
-The Asurion Home+ protection plan covers thousands of eligible devices in your home—from laptops to TVs to smart thermostats and locks—plus provides 24/7 live support from trusted experts for your tech questions.
-To learn more about MacBook protection plans, visit asurion.com/homeplus.
+Asurion Tech Care covers thousands of eligible devices in your home—from laptops to TVs to smart thermostats and locks—plus provides 24/7 live support from trusted experts for your tech questions.
+To learn more about MacBook protection plans, visit asurion.com/techcare.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.